ashifolfi/ashifolfi/README.md

-- 👋 Hi!
-Ash here!
+- 🐈‍⬛ Hi!
+Ashi here!
 I'm interested in programming applications and games.
 - The languages I am fluent to an acceptable degree in are **C#, C/C++, Lua**
 - I'm not looking to collaborate on just anything.
 If I want to help with your project I'll contact you.
 - 📫 Aside from that you can find me at these places: